-Bandpass calibrators, which may also be used as flux calibrator, are selected on being line-free sources and should in general not have any spectral line features.
-In the rare case that the bandpass calibrator has spectral lines these would have been flagged in QA2 (otherwise these would have caused a systematic offset in amplitude in the spectral window).
-The quickest way to check whether any spectral ranges have been flagged in the calibrator data is to check either the scriptForCalibration.py in the script directory (for manually calibrated data) or the WebLog in the qa directory (for pipeline calibrated data).
+Bandpass calibrators, which may also be used as flux calibrators, need to be line-free sources and should in general not have any spectral line features.
+In the rare case that the bandpass calibrator has spectral lines, these would have been flagged in QA2; otherwise, these lines would have caused a systematic offset in amplitude in the spectral window.
+The quickest way to check whether any spectral ranges have been flagged in the calibrator data is to check either the \scriptForCalibration.py in the script directory (for manually calibrated data) or the WebLog in the qa directory (for pipeline calibrated data).

 - manual calibration: The flagdata commands are generally listed in either the "A priori flagging" step (near the beginning of the script) or the "Initial flagging" step (in the middle of the script).
-Many manual calibration scripts from the ALMA archive also include comments describing the reasons that data were flagged during QA2. - pipeline calibration: The output from hif_fluxcalflag in the "By Task" tab of the WebLog can be used to check which Solar System flux calibrator data may have been flagged.
-Additional manually added flags may be found in the hifa_flagdata output and flagging template files.
+Many manual calibration scripts from the ALMA archive also include comments describing the reasons that data were flagged during QA2. - pipeline calibration: The output from hif\fluxcalflag in the "By Task" tab of the WebLog can be used to check which Solar System flux calibrator data may have been flagged.
+Additional manually added flags may be found in the hifa\flagdata output and flagging template files.

 Once the flagging commands have been identified, they can be commented out in the manual calibration script or removed from the flagging template files.
-Re-running the pipeline calibration without hif_fluxcalflag requires commenting out this step in the casa_pipescript.py file (see the ALMA Science Pipeline User's Guide1 for details).
+Re-running the pipeline calibration without hif\fluxcalflag requires commenting out this step in the casa\pipescript.py file (see the ALMA Science Pipeline User's Guide for details).
 The calibration has then to be re-run to obtain the measurement set with the spectral lines.

-1The ALMA Science Pipeline website available at https://almascience.org/processing/science-pipeline and contains User's Guides for various CASA versions.
+&lt;sup>1The ALMA Science Pipeline website available at https://almascience.org/processing/science-pipeline and contains User's Guides for various CASA versions.